bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 Q: How to set default startup items?

-A: Press `Ctrl+Enter` or `Mac System Preferences-Startup Disk (under Ventura, System Settings-General-Startup Disk)` to select the default startup disk through the OC boot interface.
+A: Press `Ctrl+Enter` or `Mac System Preferences>Startup Disk (under Ventura, System Settings>General>Startup Disk)` to select the default startup disk through the OC boot interface.

 Q: Why can't HDMI be used?